euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Feature Extraction and embeddings/Topic Modeling.md

 # Latent Dirichlet Allocation

 Is based on matrix multiplication as a means to simplify computing a huge BoW modeled matrix.
-Then, the result of a given tuple
+Then, the result of a given tuple of (word, document) could be calculated by multiplying the according row and column from much smaller matrixes.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDY2MDY0MjkzLDIxNDQ0NjQ1MTcsLTE3OT
+eyJoaXN0b3J5IjpbMjQ0NDA3MzMzLDIxNDQ0NjQ1MTcsLTE3OT
 Y4ODY1MDEsLTE3ODI3MDY2MjFdfQ==
 -->